webiny/docs.webiny.com/docs/developer-tutorials/cms-element-creating-editor-plugin.md

 is a helper function to create the data structure suitable for Slate editor.

 > For text editing we use the [Slate Editor](https://github.com/ianstormtaylor/slate).
+You can also create plugins for Slate, but that is covered in a separate tutorial.

 At line `30` you'll find a `settings` key.
 This key is used by element settings plugins to store their data.
 Here you can define default values for all